hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ## Purpose and Context

-Users of a ledger want to have cryptographic proofs that a statement was true on the ledger at a particular point in time.
-Our chosen method for providing these types of proofs is to assign a permanent public/private key pair to the ledger for use in signing blocks and constructing block proofs.
-The ledger private key must be a secret that no one knows.
-The ledger public key is known by all and functions as the ledger id.
-While the ledger private key is unknown to anyone, the consensus nodes must be able to aggregate their individual signatures on a message into a valid ledger signature for the message that is verifiable by the ledger id.
+The purpose of this proposal is to integrate a BLS based Threshold Signature Schemes (TSS) into consensus nodes to give a network a ledger id and create a way of signing the root hash of blocks such that the signature can be verified by the ledger id.

+In this BLS based TSS, the network is assigned a durable BLS private/public key pair where the public key is the ledger id and the private key is a secret that no one knows.
+Each node in the network is given a number of shares
+proportional to its signing weight.
+Each share is a BLS key on the same elliptic curve as the ledger key.
+When the network needs to sign a block root hash, each node uses its shares to sign the block root hash and gossips the signature out to the network.
+When a node has collected a threshold number of signatures on the same block root hash, it can aggregate the signatures into a ledger signature that is verifiable by the ledger id.

 The TSS effort has been broken down into four separate proposals: TSS-Library, TSS-Roster, TSS-Ledger-ID, and TSS-Block-Signing.